naknc/Exchange-Rates/README.md

 To retrieve exchange rate data, follow these steps:

-1. In the project folder, open the `exchange_rate.php` PHP script.
+1. In the project folder, open the `doviz.php` PHP script.

 2. Update the PHP script using the knowledge you gained from the Udemy course on how to fetch JSON data.